nils-degroot/peeko/src/blog/2025-04-28-web-service-configuration-using-clap.md

 title: Web-service configuration using clap
 layout: base/index.pug
 highlighting: true
+description: "Learn how to configure web services in Rust using the Clap crate.
+This guide covers setting up base configurations, handling nested values, managing secrets securely, and integrating with the Poem framework for a robust and flexible application setup."
 ---

 Somewhat recently at work, we migrated our web services from the Rocket framework to Poem for several reasons.
 As part of that transition, we re-evaluated whether Rocket’s integrated [`figment`](https://docs.rs/figment/latest/figment/) was the right choice for us.
 We ultimately chose [`clap`](https://docs.rs/clap/latest/clap/) instead, as we found it simpler to set up and use.